idcrook/raspberry-pi-rotary-phone/README.md

 ## SSH keys for password-less  ###

 Update SSH key config in `bootstrap-playbook.yaml` if necessary, after ensuring as SSH identity is available and/or copying identity to **`keys/`**.
 The SSH keys are used to configure password-less SSH access.
+Search google for how to make an ssh identity using `ssh-keygen` if you do not already have one.

 **FILES**